KStupart/100-days-of-code/log.md

 **Thoughts**: Unfortunately I missed yesterday, but that's no reason to give up!
 I got back on my feet today and started a Public Key Encryption App.
 As it is, I need to finish it and then do some more debugging but I'm proud of my progress

 **Link(s) to work**: [Public Key Encryption App](https://github.com/KStupart/PublicKeyEncryptor)

+### Day 3: August 13, 2018

+**Today's Progress**: Public Key Encryption App

+**Thoughts**: I started the challenge a lot earlier today and I'm proud of that!
+My Public Key App now accepts user input and I updated the project's readme file to display a screenshot of what the program can do so far.

+**Link(s) to work**: [Public Key Encryption App](https://github.com/KStupart/PublicKeyEncryptor)